Rotary District 1070

 THE CONFERENCE PROGRAMME

-(further details along with menus will be announced in due course)
+(further details will be announced in due course)

 Conference RegistrationIn the Reception Area next to the Hotel.